 Wow!
-I was so happy with how sun-dried tomatoes came out after drying them on my Nesco Snackmaster Pro.
+I was so happy with sun-dried tomatoes on the Nesco Snackmaster Pro.
 The process was about as easy as you can possibly get.
-What you end up with are pliable but not leathery tomatoes that can be used anywhere jarred sun-dried tomatoes are called for, like sun-dried tomato hummus, which I made immediately after the tomatoes were ready.
+You end up with pliable but not leathery tomatoes that can be used anywhere jarred sun-dried tomatoes are called for.
+Like sun-dried tomato hummus, which I made immediately after the tomatoes were ready.
 I used roma tomatoes because they are cheap and don’t require me to remove the seeds.
 If you use bigger tomatoes you’ll have to seed them after removing the skins.

-These sun-dried tomatoes aren’t packed in oil like those in jars.
+These sun-dried tomatoes on the Nesco Snackmaster Pro aren’t packed in oil like those in jars.
 And I opted to not season them at all, though you can surely add basil or thyme or whatever flavors you want.
-I just wanted good, dried tomatoes and that’s what I got.
 It takes a lot of tomatoes to make a batch of sun-dried tomatoes.
 I made a big batch, and froze the leftovers in vacuum-sealed bags in the freezer.

 - 5 pounds ripe Roma tomatoes

 - Fill a large bowl with ice and add water to create an ice bath.